 We are currently enrolling the Phase 2b ORIGIN trial and expect to enroll a total of 105 patients at multiple global sites.
 We expect to complete enrollment by mid-2022 and report topline results from ORIGIN in the fourth quarter of 2022.
-If these data are positive, we plan to seek an accelerated approval path in the United States by the FDA and in the European Union by the EMA while initiating a pivotal Phase 3 clinical trial in 2023.
+If the data from this trial are positive, we plan to initiate a pivotal Phase 3 clinical trial in 2023.